Camillus Health Care LtdTel: 0118 935 2121

 All patients already making online appointments and viewing their medical record will already have access to the new repeat prescription ordering service so need to take no further action if they have already brought in their ID documentation and signed up to these services.

-For all patients ONLY ordering their repeat medication on line, please note we will need you to complete the online registration paperwork and supply the surgery with photo ID prior to being able to access "Patient Online Services".
+For all patients ONLY ordering their repeat medication on line, please note we will need you to complete the online registration paperwork and supply the surgery with photo ID prior to being able to access "Patient Online Services" see the bottom of this home page for more information.

 A range of services are provided to help you maintain your health.
 When you first register with us, we may invite you to a New Patient Medical, which is a ten minute check up carried out by our nurses/HCAs.
 To monitor your health our Well Woman and Well Man appointments (referred to as our MOT appointments) provide patients between 16 and 75 with a screening service aimed at reducing the risk of heart disease and strokes and other lifestyle related conditions.